jonasmalm/tdde16-project/README.md

-# From Fake News to Great Rules
-Using Machine Learning to create human-interpretable rules to spot fake news
+# From Fake News to Great Rules: Using Machine Learning to create human-interpretable rules to spot fake news

 ## Introduction
 The code in this notebook was used in my project "From Fake News to Great Rules" in the LiU course TDDE16.